Topics & Combinations

-The Internet has been around for awhile, but very few teachers and administrators realize its potential for changing the way we view our careers and our professional development.
-In this keynote, I tell my story, which starts with a fifth-year teacher feeling fairly comfortable and stagnant in his job and ends with where I’m at today: writing for 35,000 visitors each month who span the globe and the spectrum of education.
+The Internet has been around for a while, but very few teachers and administrators realize its potential for changing the way we view our careers and our professional development.
+In this keynote I tell my story, which starts with a fifth-year teacher feeling fairly comfortable and stagnant in his job and ends with where I am today: writing for 35,000 visitors each month who span the globe and the spectrum of education.

 It is amazing how ripe the potential for this work is — I believe every school in the country contains teachers who could easily do what I do… and much more.

 — Ken T. Kurt (@KenThomasKurt) August 22, 2016